Counting Links and Knots in Complete Graphs: Introduction

 In Section \ref{S:9vertex} we find exact values or upper bounds for the minimum number of links in all intrinsically linked complete partite graphs on 9 vertices.
 In particular, in Section \ref{SS:K441} we prove our most difficult result: that the minimum number of links for $K_{4,4,1}$ is 74.
 The results are summarized in Table \ref{Ta:9vertex}.
-We only list the intrinsically linked graphs, since the others do not even have disjoint pairs of cycles.
+We only list the intrinsically linked graphs.

 Finally, in Section \ref{S:8vertex}, we find exact values or upper and lower bounds for the minimum number of knots in all intrinsically knotted complete partite graphs on 8 vertices.
 The results are summarized in Table \ref{Ta:8vertex} (again, we only list the intrinsically knotted graphs; all others have knotless embeddings).